GELight/sml/README.md

 The Simple Markup Language

-> This library unites the world of XML, WhitespaceS and ReliableTxt.
+> This library unites the world of SML, WhitespaceSV and ReliableTxt.

 ---